CassieMarie0728/my-awesomeness/README.md

 - [lantos1618/github.gg](https://github.com/lantos1618/github.gg) - The missing intelligence layer for GitHub.
 Analyze, visualize, and understand your repositories like never before.
 - [lfinmauritius/n8n-nodes-ionos](https://github.com/lfinmauritius/n8n-nodes-ionos) - N8n IONOS Nodes
 - [lfnovo/open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
+- [lobehub/lobe-icons](https://github.com/lobehub/lobe-icons) - 🥨 Lobe Icons - Brings AI/LLM brand logos to your React & React Native apps — static SVG/PNG/WebP, no dependencies.
+- [lobehub/lobe-ui](https://github.com/lobehub/lobe-ui) - 🍭  Lobe UI - an open-source UI component library for building AIGC web apps
+- [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
+We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.
 - [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.
 - [lukeleppan/better-word-count](https://github.com/lukeleppan/better-word-count) - Counts the words of selected text in the editor.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.